-To derive a Hamiltonian equivalent to the Hatano-Nelson model with quasi-periodic imaginary gauge fields (Eq. (\ref{eq9}) in the main text) from the open system, we set $J \pm \gamma_{n} / 2 = J e^{\pm g_{n}}$, which yields $\gamma_{n} = 2 J \tanh g_{n}$.
-Substituting this relation into Eq. (\ref{eq25}) and simplifying, we obtain the effective Hamiltonian
+To obtain an effective Hamiltonian similar to the Hatano-Nelson model with quasi-periodic imaginary gauge fields in Eq. (\ref{eq24}), we set $J \pm \gamma_{n} / 2 = J e^{\pm g_{n}}$, which yields $\gamma_{n} = 2 J \tanh g_{n}$.
+By substituting this relation into Eq. (\ref{eq40}), we obtain the effective Hamiltonian

-where both the non-reciprocal hopping and the on-site dissipation are modulated by the quasiperiodic imaginary gauge field $g_n$.
-This proves that the Hatano-Nelson model with quasiperiodic imaginary gauge field, studied in the main manuscript, can be realized by dissipative dynamics.
+where both the non-reciprocal hopping and the on-site dissipation are modulated by the quasiperiodic imaginary gauge phase $g_n$.

-Based on a detailed analysis of the effective Hamiltonian, we find that in the presence of quasiperiodically modulated on-site dissipation, the system exhibits physical phenomenon richer than that of the original model presented in the main text.
+In the presence of quasiperiodically modulated on-site dissipation, the system exhibits richer localization phenomena.
 In addition to the emergence of skin critical states, the system also hosts mixed phases separated by mobility rings, including the coexistence of extended and localized states, as well as the coexistence of critical and localized states.
 To characterize the localization properties of these phases, we introduce several quantities for analysis.
-First, the inverse participation ratio (IPR) and the normalized participation ratio (NPR) for the j-th eigenstate are defined as
+The inverse participation ratio (IPR) and the normalized participation ratio (NPR) for the $j$-th eigenstate are defined as

-To describe the localization properties of the entire spectrum, we further average over all eigenstates to obtain the spectral-averaged IPR and NPR
+To describe the localization properties of the entire spectrum, we further average over all eigenstates to obtain the spectral-averaged IPR and NPR: